19h/caution.js/README.md

 The `define()` function follows the [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) spec.

 However, it performs **no automatic fetching** due to the security model of the module loader.
-The `caution` module provides hooks (see `caution.pending()`), so you can write your own fetching logic (e.g. using public-key signatures for security).
+The `caution` module provides hooks (see `caution.pending()`), so you can write your own automatic-fetching logic as a separate module.

+The value of `define.amd` is `{caution: VERSION}`, where VERSION is the version of the `caution` module used to generate it.

 ## Caution API